How do you remember the Warning Signs of Suicide?

 Even the most severely depressed person has mixed feelings about death, and most waiver until the very last moment between wanting to live and wanting to end their pain.
 Most suicidal people do not want to die; they want the pain to stop.
 The impulse to end it all, however overpowering, does not last forever.

-“People who commit suicide are people who were unwilling to seek help.”
+“People who take your own llives are people who were unwilling to seek help.”